 Figure 11: Percentage of determined versus undetermined manners of death.

 Table 1 illustrates the cause of death for cases where the manner was ruled non-natural.
-In 2019, blunt force injuries were the leading cause of non-natural deaths.
+In2020, toxicity (ethanol and/or drug) was the leading cause of non-natural deaths.